"The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software"

 - VMware Monitoring

 Monitoring of VMware is limited to about 20 sensors at a 60 seconds monitoring interval, or 100 sensors at a 5 minutes interval.
+On probes running on Windows Server 2012 R2, you can use more VMware sensors.
 These limitations issue from the VMware platform.
-A registry hack is available to boost this to 150 sensors at a 5 minutes interval (this will require a change in the ESX/vCenter configuration).
-For details please see More section below.
+For details please see More section below and refer to the Knowledge Base article "Increasing Maximum Connections for VMware sensors".

 We recommend using a dedicated physical machine to run both the PRTG core server and PRTG remote probes.
 For more information please see the Detailed System Requirements section.